brightnucleus/view/README.md

 ### Adding Locations

 You can add locations via the static `View::addLocation($location)` method.
-Each location needs to implement the `LocationInterface`.
+Each location needs to implement the `Location`.
 The `View` component comes with one location provider out of the box: `FilesystemLocation`.

 Here's how to add a set of folders as a new location: